dustinpfister/blog_posts/_posts/threejs-userdata.md

 This is a post on some examples that make use of the object3d user data object as a way to park some properties that have to do with and over all application, or module that runs on top of three.js in a client side javaScript environment.

 ## 2 - Basic User Data Object3d Example with rotating cubes

+This will be a basic getting started example of the user data object of the object3d class.
+In this example I have a create cube helper that will create and return a mesh that uses the Box geometry, and the normal material.
+In this create cube function I am using the userData object as a way to set some rotation rates for each angle in an instance of THREE.Euler in radians per second.
+There rotation rates as well as the starting position of the cube can be set by way of the create cube helper functions arguments.

 ```js
 (function () {